niceguy4/8812au-20210629/README.md

 3. Go to Windows Device Manager, right click on the adapter under Network Adapters, Update Driver, Search automatically for Drivers.
 Restart computer.

-[center]
    ![pray](https://raw.githubusercontent.com/niceguy4/8812au-20210629/main/1.png)
-[/center]

-5. Load Kali in VMWare or Virtualbox.
+4. Load Kali in VMWare or Virtualbox.

-6. And then follow intructions from https://www.youtube.com/@ka3boosh48 .
+5. And then follow intructions from https://www.youtube.com/@ka3boosh48 .
 Note, I've included the driver file in github in case mediafire link goes down.

 ```
 be sure to remove all the drivers before you follow the steps to avoid any error